Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 Tulum downsides vs Cancun

-🔴 The downtown and hotel zone are separated about 10 km apart
+🔴 The downtown and hotel zones are separated by about 10 km

-🔴 Even the only hostel available on the beach (salina) has above-the-average rates
+🔴 Even the only hostel available on the beach (Salina) has above-average rates

-🔴 Credit cards are not accepted most of the time although it’s slowly changing
+🔴 Credit cards are not accepted most of the time,e although it’s slowly changing

 When it comes to safety in Mexico, it’s difficult to tell which destination is safer.

-Things can happen everywhere, but generally speaking, I consider both destinations relatively safe if you practice some common-sense rules that is always a good idea, everywhere you go.
+Things can happen everywhere, but generally speaking, I consider both destinations relatively safe if you practice some common-sense rules, which is always a good idea, everywhere you go.

 Is it safe to travel to Tulum?